 2. Build Confidence Through Training

-Positive, reward-based training builds confidence.
+Positive, reward-based training builds confidence through success.

 3. Gradual Exposure to New Situations